shaunildm/cryptovsstocks/README.md

 # Hypothesis Testing

 We will Hypothesis test with the [Mann-Whitney U-test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) which will no make any distributional assumptions considering the distributions of our assets could be very complicated.
 We will adopt the **Null Hypothesis** that each cryptocurrency is equally likely to grow in price as it's respective stock exchange counterpart.
 The **Alternate Hypothesis** is that the stock exchanges are better places for investment because they have better growth.
-We will test each hypothesis to a threshold of $\alpha = 0.05$ for each category.
+We will test each hypothesis to a threshold of **Threshold** = 0.05 for each category.

 ## Dow Jones versus Bitcoin